yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/reduce-latency/caching.md

 ### Enabling Caching via the Dashboard

-Follow these steps to enable caching via the dashboard.
+Follow these steps to enable caching via the Dashboard.

 #### Step 1: Go to the Advanced Options